d1One/NIPatcher/README.md

 I might add older versions later depending on users engagement.

 ## How to download:
-Press "Releases to the right of this page then press the .zip file.
+Press "Releases" to the right of this page then press the .zip file.
 <p align="center"><img src="https://github.com/d1One/NIPatcher/blob/main/Images/HowToDownload.png" width="500"></p>